Al0den/metalgpu/docs/docs.md

 ## Interface

 An Interface is the wrapper around the metal functions and their associated buffers.
-At no point in time should two interfaces co-exist, as the C extension only allows a single one present at a time.

 To delete an Interface, simply use `del interface` and it will automatically free up all buffers.